-There is a sofabed in the living room area, plus a TV, DVD player stereo and wifi access.
-Cote Rotie sleeps 2-4.
+There is a big, comfortable sofabed in the living room area, plus a TV, DVD player, stereo and wifi access.
+It sleeps 2-4.

 The kitchen is equipped with top-notch SMEG appliances, featuring a 4-ring gas hob, electric oven and dishwasher.

-Outside, it has its own private shady terrace and BBQ area.
+Outside, it has its own private balcony terrace and BBQ area.

-Guests in Cote-Rotie share access to our laundry room with guests from the other apartments.
+Guests in Chateauneuf-du-Pape share access to our laundry room with guests from the other apartments.
 There you will find a large washing machine, tumble drier, iron and ironing board.